 It’s also great to add other highlights that set you apart as a provider, such as services you focus on, awards or certifications that distinguish you in your field, and maybe an interesting fact or two.

-Your profile is set up.
-Now it’s time to build a plan to create high-quality, consistent posts that help in marketing your private practice.
+Your Instagram profile is set up.
+Now it’s time to build a plan to create high-quality, consistent posts that help your private practice’s Instagram marketing.

 Make a calendar

 Spend some time planning your Instagram content at least one month in advance, and think about three things you want to try and accomplish with each post: speak to a specific audience; offer them something that informs, entertains or inspires; and highlight a service you offer.
 A good Instagram marketing rule of thumb is to focus 80 percent of your content on providing value for your followers, while 20 percent focuses on self-promotion.